gkoniaris/spb-unofficial-wrapper/README.md

 ```

 ## Request Builder
-You can also use the request request builder to set each property of the request.
-See the following example showing how the request builder works:
+You can also use the request builder to set each property of the request.
+See the following example showing how it works:

 ```javascript
 const Scraper = require('spb-unofficial-wrapper')